AI Summary

 Is There a Free Spam Blocker?

-Free spam blockers are a good option to have, but sometimes you’ll need more powerful tools to defend your site from spam.
-The anti-spam tools we’ll cover below include a nice range of free and paid anti-spam tools for WordPress.
+Free spam blockers are a good option to have, but sometimes you’ll need more powerful tools to defend your site.
+The list below includes a range of both free and paid anti-spam tools for WordPress.

 1. WPForms

-WPForms is the number 1 WordPress form builder with 6+ million active installations and is a favorite for users looking to protect their forms from spam.
+WPForms is the number 1 WordPress form builder with 6+ million active installations, and it’s a favorite for protecting forms from spam.

-Another native anti-spam solution you’ll love is the WPForms-Akismet integration which allows you to use Akismet on your forms.
+Another option I like is the WPForms-Akismet integration, which lets you run Akismet on your forms.

-Akismet works in two clever ways: first, it compares form entries with its huge database of known spam sources and automatically flags suspicious form entries.
-Secondly, it scans user on-page behavior to determine if users are likely to be human or bots and flags these for your review as well.
+Akismet works in two ways: it compares entries against its huge database of known spam sources, and it analyzes on-page behavior to judge whether a submission is likely human or bot, flagging the suspicious ones for review.

-Finally, you can also use one of the 3 CAPTCHA tools available with WPForms.
+Finally, you can use one of the CAPTCHA tools available with WPForms.

-There is the WPForms Custom Captcha which allows you to set custom math problems for users to solve.
+There’s the WPForms Custom Captcha, which sets custom math problems for users to solve.

-Considering the impressive range of features on offer, WPForms is the clear leader when it comes to anti-spam WordPress plugins for protecting your forms.
+Given the range of features on offer, WPForms is the clear leader for protecting your forms from spam.

 2. Akismet

 If you have a WordPress website, chances are you already have Akismet installed.
-Akismet is an anti-spam plugin made by the team behind WordPress.com, so it comes pre-installed with many WordPress installations.
+It’s made by Automattic, the team behind WordPress.com, so it comes pre-installed with many WordPress setups.

-Akismet is quite powerful and is a great way to protect your site from spam.
-Aside from using it along with WPForms for form protection, you can also use Akismet on its own to protect your comment sections, user registration pages, and so on from spambots.
+Akismet is powerful and a great way to protect your site from spam.
+Alongside using it with WPForms for form protection, you can run Akismet on its own to protect comments and user registration pages from spambots.

-We particularly love Akismet for its unobtrusive anti-spam protection that allows legitimate visitors to use your site without interruption.
+I particularly like Akismet for its unobtrusive protection, which lets legitimate visitors use your site without interruption.

-If you’d like to try Akismet, here’s our guide to filtering contact form spam with Akismet to help you get started.
+If you’d like to try it, here’s our guide to filtering contact form spam with Akismet to get you started.

 3. WP Armour

-WP Armour is one of the more popular WordPress anti-spam solutions with a distinctive anti-spam approach.
+WP Armour is one of the more popular WordPress anti-spam solutions, with a distinctive approach.

-WP Armour works by luring bots into filling out a hidden javascript field that human users cannot see.
-This is called a spam honeypot.
+It works by luring bots into filling out a hidden JavaScript field that human users can’t see, a technique called a spam honeypot.

-If you already have WPForms and Akismet, which we’d recommend, you won’t need WP Armour, but it’s good to note that WP Armour is also compatible with WPForms, along with some other major WordPress form builders.
+If you already have WPForms and Akismet, which I’d recommend, you won’t need WP Armour, but it’s worth knowing it’s compatible with WPForms and several other major form builders.
+That gives you another option if you want an Akismet alternative.

 4. Titan Anti-Spam & Security

-Titan Anti-Spam & Security is another top-rated WordPress anti-spam plugin.
-We’d consider this plugin a close like-for-like alternative to Akismet as it works in a similar way.
+Titan Anti-Spam & Security is another top-rated WordPress anti-spam plugin, and a close like-for-like alternative to Akismet.

-Titan Anti Spam & Security Pricing: Titan Anti-Spam & Security is free to get started with.
+Titan Anti-Spam & Security Pricing: Titan is free to get started with, and paid plans start from $55/year.

 5. Zero Spam for WordPress

-Zero Spam for WordPress is a well-featured anti-spam plugin for WordPress that covers a few different anti-spam features.
+Zero Spam for WordPress is a well-featured anti-spam plugin that covers a few different methods.

-First, like Akismet, this plugin scans comments and other user inputs on your site to compare them with its spam database.
-But that’s not all.
-It also allows you to block specific IP addresses, countries, cities, and so on if you’ve been getting spam from those places.
+Like Akismet, it scans comments and other user inputs against a spam database.
+It also lets you block specific IP addresses, countries, and cities if spam has been coming from those places.
+It works quietly in the background for a smooth visitor experience.

-Zero Spam for WordPress pricing: Zero Spam for WordPress is free to get started with.
+Zero Spam for WordPress Pricing: Zero Spam is free to get started with.

 6. Antispam Bee

-Antispam Bee is a popular spam fighter plugin that also works very similarly to Akismet.
-It helps to beat WordPress spam by scanning user-submitted content and comparing it with its database of proven spam.
+Antispam Bee is a popular spam fighter that works much like Akismet, scanning user-submitted content against its database of known spam.

 Antispam Bee Pricing: Antispam Bee is free to get started with.